-Step 2.1.1: Estimate the D
+Step 2.1.1: Estimate the DF

 DF is the length of time in years (days divided by 365 days/year) that the noted performance deficiency was, or will be, in existence (i.e., the duration of the degradation).
 In practice, DF may vary between approximately 1E-4 (duration of ~1 hour [1/8760 year]) and 1 (duration of 1 year).
 The value of DF calculated in this step is used in all risk calculations throughout Phase 2 of the Fire Protection SDP, i.e., there is no further refinement in subsequent steps.

-Step 2.1.2: Estimate Bounding Value of the F
+Step 2.1.2: Estimate Bounding Value of the FIF

 Any ignition source is assumed to start a fire with a given probability, which is based on plant fire event frequency statistics.
 This probability is referred to as the FIF.
 FIFi applies to the ignition source that initiates fire scenario i.
 FIFs for a range of ignition sources are tabulated in NUREG-2169 and vary between 3.0E-6 and 1.6E-2.
-A subset of the NUREG-2169 FIFs-- are reproduced in Attachment 4, Table A4.1.
+A subset of the NUREG-2169 FIFs, supplemented with updated FIFs for the MCB from NUREG-2178, Vol. 2 and HEAFs from NUREG-2262, are reproduced in Attachment 4, Table A4.1.
 The fire ignition sources are divided into groups called bins that represent location, causal, and mechanistic factors deemed important to depict frequencies of initiating fire scenarios at different plants.
-The generic bin definitions, plant operating mode applicability, and associated frequencies were originally developed and provided in NUREG/CR-6850, Vol. 2, and subsequently re-evaluated in NUREG-2169-.
+The generic bin definitions, plant operating mode applicability, and associated frequencies were originally developed and provided in NUREG/CR-6850, Vol. 2, and subsequently re-evaluated in NUREG-2169 and more recently in NUREG-2262 for HEAFs.

 A bounding FIF value can be obtained by summing the FIFs for all ignition sources in the area under investigation.
 Generic area-wide FIFs that can be used at this point in the screening process are given in Tables 2.1.2 and 2.1.3 below.
 Should a finding qualify in two or more generic areas, the FIF that is highest for those areas should be used.
 Guidance for refining the FIF is provided in Step 2.4.